Hykze1/Ticketmaster-webscrapping/README.md

 Even if you're not familiar with coding, here's what each part does:

 1. **Launches a browser (automatically):**
-   The script uses a tool called Selenium to open Chrome and go to the IBDB shows page.
+   The script uses a tool called Selenium to open Chrome and go to [the IBDB shows page](https://github.com/Hykze1/Ticketmaster-webscrapping/blob/main/Ticketmaster.ipynb) to copy the script and run

 2. **Finds show listings:**
    It waits until all the shows are visible, then grabs the HTML content of each show block.